EmmaJane22/explorer-scouts/README.md

 # Deployment
 The project was deployed using these steps:
-1. Create a repository: Go to GitHub and create a public repository, named username.github.io.
+1. Create a repository: Go to GitHub and create a public repository named username.github.io.
 Make the username your username on GitHub.

-2. Go to your repository
+2. Go to your repository.
-- on top right click Settings.
+3. On top right click Settings.
-- Scroll down to GitHub Pages, select main/master branch from the dropdown and press save.
+4. Scroll down to GitHub Pages, select main/master branch from the dropdown and press save.
-- A link will be generated for your live site.
+5. A link will be generated for your live site.

 ___